Beyond the Field-of-View: Enhancing Scene Visibility and Perception with Clip-Recurrent Transformer: Related Work

-\textbf{Inpainting.} Inpainting techniques aim to sample and fill known textures with plausible imagery into holes of an image for removing watermarks or unwanted image content~\cite{bertalmio2000image,bertalmio2003simultaneous,barnes2009patchmatch}.
+Inpainting techniques aim to sample and fill known textures with plausible imagery into holes of an image for removing watermarks or unwanted image content~\cite{bertalmio2000image,bertalmio2003simultaneous,barnes2009patchmatch}.
 With the development of deep learning, many works~\cite{pathak2016context,iizuka2017globally,liu2018image,yu2019free,yi2020contextual,li2022misf} have explored image inpainting techniques based on GAN~\cite{goodfellow2020generative}.
 Recently, LaMa~\cite{suvorov2022resolution} explores the single-stage image inpainting based on large mask training and fast Fourier convolutions.
 PUT~\cite{liu2022reduce} introduces a transformer model based on the patch auto-encoder.
 In addition to image inpainting, some efforts~\cite{kim2021painting_edge_guided,cheng2022inout,kong2022image_adaptive_hint} have been made to expand the image outward (\ie outpainting).
 The representative work is SRN~\cite{wang2019wide}, which introduces a context normalization module and a spatial variant loss to predict the texture outward.
 However, these models usually focus on estimating the outer side of the image and cannot address the inner missing regions, and the expansion rate is bound to the model structure, especially for transformer-based models~\cite{gao2022generalised,yao2022outpainting}.
 Unlike image inpainting, video inpainting can additionally model temporal dependencies~\cite{newson2014video,strobel2014flow,huang2016temporally}.
 From the perspective of feature propagation, learning-based video inpainting methods can be divided into two categories: explicit propagation models and implicit propagation models.
-The explicit propagation models integrate optical flow as a strong prior into the framework~\cite{xu2019deep,gao2020flow,lao2021flow_templates,zhang2022asfn,kang2022ecfvi,zhang2022fgt}, among them the representative work is E2FGVI~\cite{li2022towards}, which builds an end-to-end flow-guided feature propagation structure for video inpainting.
-Implicit feature propagation relies on the 3D convolution~\cite{chang2019free,kim2019deep,lee2019copy,wang2019video} or the self-attention mechanism of transformers~\cite{zeng2020learning,liu2021fuseformer} to regroup and assign known inter-frame textures.
-Different from existing methods, FlowLens benefit from both explicit flow-guided propagation and implicit transformer propagation.
-Besides, our approach can additionally retrieve relevant values from past iterations with the the clip-recurrent propagation to boost the performance.
+The explicit propagation models integrate optical flow as a strong prior into the framework~\cite{xu2019deep,gao2020flow,kang2022ecfvi,zhang2022fgt,gu2023flow}, among them the representative work is E2FGVI~\cite{li2022towards}, which builds an end-to-end flow-guided feature propagation structure for video inpainting. {FGDVI~\cite{gu2023flow} integrates optical flow as a motion prior into the diffusion model to improve spatiotemporal continuity.} In addition, ProPainter~\cite{zhou2023propainter} first uses RAFT~\cite{teed2020raft} to calculate the complementary optical flow of the image pair to perform pixel warping, and then exploit the flow again to perform feature warping, further improving the accuracy.
+Implicit feature propagation relies on the 3D convolution~\cite{kim2019deep,chang2019free,lee2019copy,wang2019video} or the self-attention mechanism of transformers~\cite{liu2021fuseformer,zeng2020learning,yu2023deficiency} to regroup and assign known inter-frame textures. {DMT~\cite{yu2023deficiency} distills knowledge from an image inpainting model to enhance the generation of visually plausible content.} Different from existing methods, FlowLens benefits from both explicit flow-guided propagation and implicit transformer propagation.
+Besides, our approach can additionally retrieve relevant values from past iterations with the clip-recurrent propagation to boost the performance.